BPHL-Molecular/Sanibel/README.md

 Python3 is needed.
 The package "pandas" should be installed by ``` pip3 install pandas ``` if not included in your python3.

-Singularity is needed.
+Singularity/APPTAINER is needed.
 The detail of installation can be found in https://singularity-tutorial.github.io/01-installation/.

 SLURM is needed.